hardscrabble/hardscrabble.github.io/_posts/2016-07-30-integrating-vim-with-the-mac-clipboard.md

 I made a note to look into it.
 I'm open to the idea of using neovim instead of regular vim -- I think it's cool that you can [run a terminal inside vim](https://neovim.io/doc/user/nvim_terminal_emulator.html), which makes me wonder if I even need tmux...

-One of the first things I found in my research was [a noevim issue from April 2014](https://github.com/neovim/neovim/issues/583) about how some vim configuration was working in vim but not neovim
+One of the first things I found in my research was [a neovim issue from April 2014](https://github.com/neovim/neovim/issues/583) about how some vim configuration was working in vim but not neovim

 > ... the follwing works perfectly fine with mainline vim, "y" and "p" work with X clipboard:
 >